Joan Morey's project COLLAPSE

 ’ is an adaptation of the first two chapters of the Barcelona presentations for Casal Solleric

 , and is the first retrospective of Morey in his native Mallorca.
 Twelve stately rooms of Casal Solleric’s 18th-century piano nobile and its columned patio hosted a selection of six projects produced between 2007 and 2017, and a continuous programme of eight audio works.
-This Mallorca presentation was organised by the Directorate-General of Visual Arts of the Culture and Social Welfare Council, Palma City Council.

 Since the late 1990s, Joan Morey (Mallorca, 1972) has produced an expansive body of live events, videos, installations, sound and graphic works, that has explored the intersection of theatre, cinema, philosophy, sexuality and subjectivity.
 In 2017 Morey was awarded the Ciutat de Barcelona Award for Visual Arts